Doula Birth Support

 - I only take on one or two clients a month so therefore the chances of birthing with me and not a backup are very high – you chose me as your Doula for a reason…to be there on the day you need me

 - All pre-natal and post-natal meetings are in the comfort of your own home.
-There are four sessions of 2 hours each:
+There are five sessions of 2 hours each:

 - Birth Planning